larsonjj/generator-neopolitan/README.md

 {
 ...
   globals: {
-    jQuery: true // Tells ESLint that jQuery is defined globally }
+    THREE: true // Tells ESLint that THREE is defined globally }
 ...
 }